15 November 2015

 “Hopefully the clouds will have run out of rain before tomorrow morning,” I said, “and I can walk along the shore and explore the pond further.”

 This morning it was obvious the clouds still had some rain left.
 It was another dank, blustery morning.
-When we got to Bay House School we huddled inside the hall with the other Itchen Spitfires until the last minute.
+When we got to Bay House School we huddled inside the hall with the other runners until the last minute.
 The pre race chat was mostly about personal bests.

 “I was hoping to knock a few seconds off mine,” Commando said.
 “It would be a good end to the year, especially as I’ve beaten my mile, my 5k and my marathon times in 2015.
 With this wind though I think I’ll be lucky to finish in under two hours.”